onaci/Leaflet.glify.layer/README.md

 ## why use this plugin?

-The `leaflet-glify` plugin is great(🙏!), but does not behave like a typical leaflet layer, e.g.
+The `leaflet-glify` plugin is great 🙏🙏, but does not behave like a typical leaflet layer, e.g.

 - unlike the [L.geoJSON](https://leafletjs.com/reference-1.7.1.html#geojson) layer, GeoJSON polygons/points/lines must be created and managed as seperate layers, which can quickly become unmanageable
 - common functions like `layer.addTo(map)`, `map.removeLayer(layer)` don't work 'the leaflet way'